 Find a Wheaton-owned title you want in the library catalog.
-Click on the title, then click on the “Place Hold” button.
-Library staff notify you when your title is available to be picked up – contactless – from the holds shelf, located by the library’s digital sign.
-Request HELIN and interlibrary loan materials in much the same way.
+Click on the title, then click on the “Place Hold” button and follow the instructions.
+Library staff notify you when your title is available to be picked up from the holds shelf, located just inside the library’s main entrance.
+Request HELIN and interlibrary loan materials in the same way.

 If you are not on campus, include your mailing address in the request form.
 Library staff can mail items to US addresses.
 You are responsible for mailing items back to the library when they are due.
 International students, contact firstname.lastname@example.org for assistance with physical materials.

 Research suggests that library books be quarantined for 3-5 days before staff handle and check them in, depending on the type of paper in the book.
 Since most circulating books use everyday paper, Wallace Library follows the 3 day quarantine.

 Because of the required quarantine period for library books, Wallace Library is not offering print reserves this fall.
 Instead, the library is trying to acquire as many ebooks as possible to put on reserve for your classes.

 Unfortunately, many publishers chose not to make their ebooks available for libraries to purchase.
 They prefer to sell or rent directly to students as this is more profitable for them.
 If you run into this situation, library staff can help you request your text through interlibrary loan.